sambathkumar02/Non-GUI-Chat/README.md

 # Non-GUI-Chat
-This project is non GUI chat application between two remote hosts on the internet..
+  This project is an terminal chat apllication which users can connect to the server and exchange messages on internet.This is  a Multi-Threaded chat application which sending and recieving messages are controlled by Thread Handler.The Client and server are Connected throw **Raw TCP Sockets**.

-## Model
+## System Model
 ![System-Design](https://github.com/sambathkumar02/Non-GUI-Chat/blob/master/System-Design.png)

-## PROCEDURE:
-1.Run the message_server.py file in your machine or opponent machine..
-2.Get the copy of message_client.py run in your machine and your friends machine 3.Thats all!!..you were ready to go

 ## Thank you!!